bandprotocol/bandchain-docs/docs/theshold-signature-scheme/99-governance-parameters.md

 ## `bandtss` Module

 `bandtss` module is for BandChain's specific TSS assumption.
-Mainly it involves maintaining the TSS primary group, including managing the incentive and penalty of involved participants.
+Mainly it involves maintaining the BandChain TSS primary group, including managing the incentive and penalty of involved participants.
 It has the following module parameters.

 ### `bandtss:reward_percentage`